 • Access the Quick View menu.
 This is done by turning the thermostat's outer ring.

-• Locate the Settings icon.
+• Find the Settings icon.

-• Select Network.
+• Press Network.

-3. Does a Nest Thermostat Have a Battery and How Long Does It Last?
+3. Does a Nest Thermostat Have a Battery and How Long Will the Battery Last?

 4. Shutting Off a Nest Thermostat

-To choose Off mode on the thermostat:
+To select Off mode on the thermostat:

-• Press and hold the touch bar until it displays “Turn Off” and then slide the bar to highlight Turn Off, and then touch the bar to select.
+• Hold the touch bar until the display reads “Turn Off” and then slide the bar to highlight Turn Off, and then touch the bar to select.

-• Or, from the main menu, go to Mode and select Off.
+• You can also go to Mode from the main menu and select Off.

 • Select Thermostat from home screen